TEXT-S&P rates Credit Agricole Public Sector SCF's covered bonds

 Key features of the covered bond program include:

--- The first issuance of OFs took place in September 2012, and is equal to EUR1.0 billion.
-The first issuance constitutes an unsubordinated senior secured obligation and will rank pari passu with all subsequent issuances.
+-- The first issuance of OFs is expected to take place in September 2012, and to be equal to EUR1.0 billion.
+The first issuance and all subsequent OF issuances will constitute unsubordinated senior secured obligations and will rank pari passu among themselves.

--- This issuance is, and any further issuances under the program will be, backed by a portfolio of public sector loans.
+-- This issuance, and any further issuances under the program, will be backed by a portfolio of public sector loans.
 The initial cover pool consists of loans backed by sovereigns, all of which we currently rate ‘AA+’ or ‘AAA’.

 The covered bond rating process employed primarily follows the methodology and assumptions outlined in our “Covered Bond Ratings Framework” criteria published June 26, 2012.

 CA PS SCF’s covered bonds can achieve a maximum potential ratings uplift above the ICR on CASA of seven notches.
-We are of the opinion that the target credit enhancement level sufficient to achieve the highest potential uplift is 29.93%.
-After the first issuance, the available credit enhancement of 37.54% exceeds the target credit enhancement.
+We are of the opinion that the target credit enhancement level sufficient to achieve the highest potential uplift would vary in the range of 33.84% to 37.93%, depending on the maturity of the first issuance.
+After the first issuance, the available credit enhancement of 38.51% will exceed the target credit enhancement.
 We therefore consider that the maximum achievable rating on CA PS SCF’s covered bonds is ‘AAA’.
 This represents five notches of uplift above the ‘A’ long-term ICR on CASA.

 We have assessed counterparty risk using our criteria articles “Counterparty Risk Framework Methodology And Assumptions,” and “Covered Bonds Counterparty And Supporting Obligations Methodology And Assumptions,” both published May 31, 2012.
 These criteria are effective for covered bonds since July 12, 2012.
 We consider that counterparty risks in the transaction are mitigated in line with these criteria, and therefore counterparty risk does not reduce the maximum achievable rating on CA PS SCF’s covered bonds.